I've lost access to my account, what should I do?

 If you do have access to a complete Backup Kit then simply open the RememBear app on your device.
 At the login screen, select the “I already have a RememBear account” prompt and follow the instructions.

 If you’ve forgotten you Master Password and also lost your Backup Kit, unfortunately there is no way to recover the account or the items stored within it.
 Your only option at this point is to delete and re-create the account from scratch.
-If you need further information, get in touch with one of our friendly Support Bears
+For more info on how to delete your account, click here.

 What is a Backup Kit and why do I need one?